syncfusion-content/winui-docs/winui/Shimmer/Customization.md

 ---
 layout: post
 title: Customization in WinUI Shimmer control | Syncfusion
-description: Learn how to customize the appearance of the Syncfusion WinUI Shimmer(SfShimmer) control using various properties like Fill, Wave Color, Wave Width, Repeat Count and Wave Duration.
+description: Learn how to customize the appearance of the Syncfusion WinUI Shimmer(SfShimmer) control  using various properties like Fill, WaveColor, WaveWidth, RepeatCount and WaveDuration.
 platform: WinUI
 control: Shimmer
 documentation: ug